codecurious-bln/emberginners-workshop/content/steps/step-1.md

 #### Exercise 1b: Run JavaScript from a file

 - Open your text editor
-- Open the file `/demo-1b.html` in your text editor (TODO: lol, no one knows how file directories work, right)
+- Download and open the file <a href="/demos/demo-1b.html" download>demo-1b.html</a> in your text editor
 - Open the file in your browser (e.g. double-click on it in your file directory or in your editor menu)
 - Investigate the `<script type="text/javascript"></script>` section
 - Fill in a snippet of JavaScript code from the previous exercise into the snippet below the `// comment`
 - Reload the page in the browser.
 What do you see?
 - Trouble with the exercise?
-Open `/demo-1b-solution.html` in your editor and browser
+Open <a href="/demos/demo-1b-solution.html" download>demo-1b-solution.html</a> in your editor and browser

 ## What are variables?